skip to main content

 Cons

-Best mobile hotspot for truckers – T-Mobile Inseego 5G MiFi M2000
+Best mobile hotspot for truckers – T-Mobile Inseego MiFi X PRO 5G

-The easiest and most reliable way to stay connected to the internet while on the road is a wireless hotspot, and the Inseego 5G MiFi M2000 is the best 5G hotspot available.
+The easiest and most reliable way to stay connected to the internet while on the road is a wireless hotspot, and the T-Mobile Inseego MiFi X PRO 5G is the best 5G hotspot available.

 Wireless hotspots connect to cellular networks and then broadcast their own local Wi-Fi signal for your devices to connect to.
 Unlike a standard home 4G or 5G router, mobile hotspots aren’t tied to a specific location, which means you can connect to the internet anywhere you have cellular reception—even when you’re moving.

-The M2000 exclusively uses T-Mobile’s nationwide network.
-Like cell phones, mobile hotspots need a SIM card and a data plan, and there’s no unlocked version of the M2000 for those who want to use a different provider.
-Fortunately, the T-Mobile plan that comes with the M2000 gives you 100 GB of data for $50 per month—which is one of the best deals you’ll find outside of an unlimited plan.
+The MiFi X PRO 5G exclusively uses T-Mobile’s nationwide network.
+Like cell phones, mobile hotspots need a SIM card and a data plan, and there’s no unlocked version of the MiFi X PRO 5G for those who want to use a different provider.
+It also comes with a security features like a built-in firewall, which is nice when using the hotspot in crowded areas.

-The Inseego 5G MiFi M2000 also boasts Wi-Fi 6, the latest Wi-Fi standard.
+The Inseego 5G MiFi M2000 also comes with Wi-Fi 6.
 This means that it can handle a lot of devices on its network without slowing down.
 You probably won’t have dozens of connected devices in the cab of your truck, but this can be a handy feature when you’re on vacation or even for home use in rural areas.

 Pros